Landscaping Tips to Prevent Flooding Around Your Home

 Jennifer Gaeng

 Yard drainage solutions work when you understand basic water behavior.
 Water flows downhill, period.
 Your job is creating paths that send it away from your house rather than toward it.
-Even small landscaping changes make huge differences during heavy storms.
+Even small landscaping changes can make significant differences during heavy storms.

 Getting Your Slopes Right

 Home flood protection starts with proper grading around your foundation.
-The ground needs to slope away from your house - at least 6 inches over the first 10 feet.
-It doesn’t sound like much, but it's enough to send water flowing away instead of pooling against your basement walls.
+The ground needs to slope away from your house at a minimum rate of 6 inches over the first 10 feet.
+That may not sound like much, but it is enough to send water flowing away from your basement walls instead of pooling against them.

-Slope grading techniques don't need fancy equipment for most folks.
-You can fix grading problems with a shovel and some elbow grease.
-Build up soil around your foundation using clean fill dirt, then cover with topsoil for planting.
-Make the slope look natural so it doesn't dump water on your neighbor's property.
+For most homeowners, grading problems can be fixed with a shovel and some effort.
+Build up soil around your foundation using clean fill dirt, then cover with topsoil suitable for planting.
+Shape the slope so it looks natural and does not simply redirect water onto a neighbor's property.